Developer-Autodesk/viewer-javascript-tutorial/appendix-e.md

     <link type="text/css" rel="stylesheet" href="/style.css"/>
     <script src="/viewer3D.min.js"></script>
   ```
-  Note the path, is either relative or absolute from the the html page or web server root.
+  Note: The path is either relative or absolute from the the html page or web server root.
 It is not the path on your local drive.

   You can get various model from [here](https://www.dropbox.com/sh/kfuvxi8aygyo9o6/AADz7wcK-xMV-gwUUFlPgm2da?dl=0)
-  Once you downloaded the 'bubbles' files:
+  Once you downloaded the 'bubbles' files: <br />
-  i. unzip the model zip file into the 'www' folder
+  i. unzip the model zip file into the 'www' folder <br />
-  ii. download and unzip the 'Autodesk viewer engine' in the 'www' folder
+  ii. download and unzip the 'Autodesk viewer engine' in the 'www' folder <br />
   iii. put the path to the viewable in placeholder in the code above.
-For example, '/13358513-V8Enginef3d/0/1/Design.svf'
+For example, '/13358513-V8Enginef3d/0/1/Design.svf' <br />

 =========================